Bl4ckT0ny/blockmemmgr/README.md

 * Library uses extension named zero-memory-array.
 It means if your compiler does not support it your can not use this library or you can modify source code to calculate memory block address manually.
 * Unit tests are not covering multithreading.
 Only simple checking for object is unlocked after thread-sensitive calls.
 You should test it with your environment due to it's depended on target implementation.
+* Unittests use unsafe alloca function, be careful with tests modification
 * There is no checks for calling from ISR, be careful with thread-safe functions implementation.